Laura Miller LCPC virtual mental health therapist specializing in OCD and anxiety

 If that sounds familiar, you’re not alone.

-I’m Laura, a Licensed Clinical Professional Counselor and Registered Dance/Movement Therapist specializing in OCD therapy intensives and anxiety therapy intensives, as well as helping women move through the deeper identity shifts that often emerge in midlife.
+I'm Laura, a Licensed Clinical Professional Counselor and Registered Dance/Movement Therapist specializing in OCD, anxiety, and the deeper identity shifts that often emerge in midlife.

 A Little About Me